sourcegraph/handbook/content/sales/common_customer_questions.md

 > Yes, see repository permissions documentation (https://docs.sourcegraph.com/admin/repo/permissions).

-## Why should I pay for Sourcegraph and not just use the open-source version?
+## Why should I pay for Sourcegraph and not just use the open source version?

 Here's a comprehensive answer that you can trim down based on the prospective customer's specific needs.
-It assumes that their developers are already using Sourcegraph internally because it's extremely rare that organizations begin by using the open-source version (this question usually comes up at the end of a trial).
+It assumes that their developers are already using Sourcegraph internally because it's extremely rare that organizations begin by using the open source version (this question usually comes up at the end of a trial).

 > You're using Sourcegraph to accelerate your organization's software development.
 Based on the usage levels and survey results you've shared with us, Sourcegraph is living up to that promise.
 That means your developers are frequently going to Sourcegraph to understand your organization's code, fix critical problems, and make large-scale refactors.
 >